What’s the Best Way to Correct an Overjet?

 Overjets, just like any malocclusion, can be treated in different ways, depending on the individual needs of the patient.

 If you are looking for a more discreet treatment option, clear aligners may be an option for you.
-Invisalign is the most commonly heard of clear aligner option, and Dr. Stosich is highly experienced in successfully using Invisalign to treat a variety of malocclusions.
-However, he is also proud to offer iD Clear Aligners through Sure Smile that offer the most efficient and precise treatment in aligner therapy.
+Invisalign is the most commonly heard of clear aligner option, and Dr. Spector is highly experienced in successfully using Invisalign to treat a variety of malocclusions.
+However, she is also proud to offer iD Clear Aligners through Sure Smile that offer the most efficient and precise treatment in aligner therapy.

 When it comes to treating your overjet, one of the most important things to keep in mind is the skill of the provider you choose.
 Any orthodontic treatment is only a tool in the hands of the orthodontist, so that means you need to choose an experienced, well-trained orthodontist who has a track record of providing excellent results.

-“Treating an overjet, and treating it properly, is important for several reasons,” says Dr. Stosich.
+“Treating an overjet, and treating it properly, is important for several reasons,” says Dr. Spector.
 “Overjets can cause problems with biting, chewing and swallowing, and cause discomfort when eating.
 They also can cause speech issues such as lips and slurs.”

 But the list of issues an untreated overjet can cause doesn’t end there.
 Overjets can also cause dysfunction of the temporomandibular joint, causing pain which can lead to trouble sleeping.
 Patients are also more prone to chipped or broken front teeth because of the way the teeth protrude.
 You may also be more likely to have gum disease and tooth decay due to plaque build-up.